Axione-Community/horus/doc/horus-dispatcher.1.md

 :   Specifies the postgres db connection DSN like `postgres://horus:secret@localhost/horus`.

+-C, --lock-dsn

+:   Specifies the postgres db DSN to use for advisory locks.
+Must be different from main DSN.

 -d, --debug

 :   Specifies the debug level from 1 to 3.
 Defaults to 0 (disabled).

+    --device-max-lock-time

+:   Force unlock devices locked longer than this delay (default: 600)

 -g, --db-ping-freq

 :   Specifies the db query frequency in seconds for new available ping jobs.
 Defaults to 10s; when set to 0, ping queries are disabled.

+-H, --cluster-hosts

+:   Lists all hosts of the dispatcher cluster

 -h, --help